This post may contain affiliate links.

 Step 1.
 Add Ingredients into Bowl: In a large bowl, combine the crunchy cabbage, red onion, mango, cilantro and Fresno peppers and then pour the dressing over the top and toss to combine.
 Taste and adjust for salt.

-Easy Caribbean Coleslaw Recipe in a bowl
+Vegan Caribbean Coleslaw Recipe dressing in a dish.

 Step 2.
 Whisk Together Dressing: Whisk together the mayonnaise, red wine vinegar, Jerk seasoning, lime juice, and sea salt in a small bowl.